updateforever/SUTrack/MODEL_ZOO.md

    ```

 ## Raw Results
-Raw results are being prepared, and running the model directly should yield the same results.
+Raw results are being prepared.
+Running the model directly should yield the same results as the paper.